o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 Datadog has a centralized model where all the data should be stored inside its database which is a bit different from Grafana since you can choose via a [collector](../2023-11-30_What_is_OpenTelemetry/README.md#collector) to sync or fetch and cache data.

-Datadog is a drop-in solution of graphite but seems supporting delta temporality.
+Datadog is a drop-in solution for graphite but seems supporting delta temporality.

 A dedicated post will be created later for Datadog.